-14.3 Student Ombudspersons
+15.3 Student Ombudspersons

-If a student feels that none of the above avenues are appropriate for hearing about their problem, the student can turn to the Ph.D. program's ombudspersons.
-The ombudsperson's role and responsibilities are:
+If a student feels that none of the above avenues are appropriate for hearing about their problem, they can turn to the PhD program's ombudspersons either individually or as a pair.

+An ombudsperson's role and responsibilities are:

-- To meet with students and listen to their problems - To give advice, perhaps suggesting someone else to talk to or suggesting the next step to take - To keep conversations confidential
+- To meet with students and listen to their problems - To give advice, perhaps suggesting someone else to talk to or suggesting the next step to take - To act as an informal resource in particular, students may discuss concerns or issues with ombudspersons without committing to any formal university process - To keep conversations confidential

-The ombudsperson is supposed to be friendly, approachable, mature, a good listener, in their third year or higher (i.e., should "know the ropes" so to speak), and reasonable (of course!).
+Ombudspersons are supposed to be friendly, approachable, mature, good listeners, in their third year or higher (i.e., should "know the ropes", so to speak), and reasonable (of course!).
+If a student feels uncomfortable approaching either the Director of Doctoral Programs or the Graduate Programs Manager about any concerns, then the ombudspersons (either individually or as a pair) would be the perfect people to turn to.

 An ombudsperson is different from student DRC members since the DRC is an official committee.
-So, if a student has a personal problem (e.g., with their advisor), it may not be appropriate to talk to a student DRC representative about it (unless as just a friend).
+If a student has a personal problem (e.g., with their advisor), it may not be appropriate to talk to a student DRC representative about it (unless as just a friend).